 1. Recruiting the wrong person for the job

-Getting the right people on board will take you one step closer towards team management success, but bear in mind that not everyone is cut out for remote work.
+Getting the right people on board will take you one step closer towards team management success, but bear in mind that hiring remote teams can differ from hiring employees for an in-office position.
 It’s a job that requires self-managing, technological competency, and impeccable communication skills.

 Candidates to consider are ones with some sort of experience managing their own time.
 Whether it’s from previous work experience as a manager, team leader, or freelancer, or from a listed hobby such as coaching a sports team, this will highlight someone that knows how to organize and motivate themselves.